danielpmorton/pyastrobee/docs/nasa_sim.md

 - Check that you don't have any virtual environments currently active
 - Try anothere re-build
 - Delete the repo and start over, paying *really* close attention to any warnings that pop up in the terminal (some dependencies might not actually get installed when they should have, and then you have to manually install them with `apt`)
-- (nuclear option 💣) Wipe the computer and start over (unfortunately, not joking)

 ### Docker